 Paul DiPerna is vice president of research and innovation for EdChoice.
 He joined the organization in 2006.
 Paul’s research interests include surveys and polling on K–12 education and school choice reforms.
-He has developed and reported more than 35 state and national surveys.
-Paul oversees the research projects either produced or commissioned by the organization.
-EdChoice has published more than 100 reports, papers and briefs during his time leading the research program.
+He oversees the research activities and projects either produced or commissioned by the organization.
+EdChoice has published more than 110 reports, papers and briefs during his time leading the research program.

 Paul presents survey research findings and discusses school choice politics and policies with audiences, including public officials, policy professionals, academics and advocates.
-His professional memberships and activities include participation in the American Association for Public Opinion Research (AAPOR), Association for Education Finance and Policy (AEFP) and International School Choice and Reform Conference (ISCRC).
+His professional memberships and activities include participation in the AEI Leadership Network, American Association for Public Opinion Research (AAPOR), Association for Education Finance and Policy (AEFP), and International School Choice and Reform Conference (ISCRC).

-Previously, he served as the assistant director for the Brown Center on Education Policy at the Brookings Institution.
-Paul was a research analyst for the first five issues of the Brown Center Report on American Education (2000–2004).
+Previously, Paul served as the assistant director for the Brown Center on Education Policy at the Brookings Institution.
+He was a research analyst for the first five issues of the Brown Center Report on American Education (2000–2004).
 He also managed and coordinated the activities of the National Working Commission on Choice in K–12 Education (2001–2005).

 Paul earned a master’s in political science from the University of Illinois (2000) and bachelor’s degree from the University of Dayton (1996).
 He currently lives in Zionsville, Indiana, with his wife and two daughters.